Cesar-Jim/react-study/src/notes/1-jsx.md

 ##### Intro to JSX

-The expression:
+JSX:

-const element = <h1>Hello there</h1>;
+- is an expression like: const element = <h1>Hello there</h1>;
+- is a mix of HTML and JavaScript

-Is not understandable to any browser.
+- is not understandable to any browser.
 Is neither a string nor HTML.

-That syntax is called JSX.
-It can remind us as a template languaje but it also comes with the full power of JavaScript.
+- can reminds us as a template language but it also comes with the full power of JavaScript.

-JSX produces React elements!
+- produces React elements!

-In essence, React doesn't require using JSX, but it is so helpful, that most people opt to use it.
+- is not mandatorily required to run React, but it is so helpful, that most people opt to use it.

-The aforementioned expression, will get translated into:

-const element = React.createElement("h1", null, "Hello there");
+* The aforementioned expression, will get translated into: const element = React.createElement("h1", null, "Hello there");

 Where:
 h1 = the type of tag we want to add